Frequently Asked Questions

 What are the course work requirements?

 Formal course work requirements consist of at least six graded graduate courses (four credits each) at the 500 OR 600 level.
 At least four of these course must be in chemistry; two may be in an obviously related field.
 An advising conmmittee will help you decide what courses to take.
 You will meet with faculty advisors during orientation before classes start fall term.
-For more detailed information on requirements, look at the degree requirements page.
+For more detailed information on requirements, see degree requirements.

 How much time is spent in the lab?